Dixit-Shiv22/Dice-Game-Race-to-50/README.md

 # Dice-Game-Race-to-50
-his is a simple, interactive console-based dice game where 2 to 4 players compete to reach a target score of 50.
+This is a simple, interactive console-based dice game where 2 to 4 players compete to reach a target score of 50.
 Each player takes turns rolling a six-sided die, accumulating points for each roll, but if they roll a 1, their turn ends and they lose all points accumulated during that turn.

 Game Rules:
 Players take turns rolling the die.